alvarogzp/telegram-bot-framework/README.md

    - `instance_name`, can be any string value to identify the bot instance at runtime.

-## Known bots based on this framework
+## Some bots using this framework

 - [World Times](https://github.com/alvarogzp/clock-bot)
 - [XtremBot](https://github.com/alvarogzp/xtrem-bot)
+- Send a pull request adding yours!

 # Authors